nodules/luster/README.md

 ### Extensions development

-Extensions is a simple Node.js module, which must export object with `configure` function, which will be called duering master and worker configuration.
+Extensions is a simple Node.js module, which must export object with `configure` function, which will be called during master and worker configuration.

-> @todo

 Synchronous extension initialization:
 ```javascript